Solution | Customer Satisfaction Reviews#

 solution_customer-reviewswith the following required packages:

-Product Category [String]: Category of the product (higher level than Product Id).
+Corresponds to the category of the product (higher level than Product ID).

-Rating [Integer]: Rate of the review (no restriction on the range)
+Indicates the rate of the review (no restriction on the range).

 You can follow along with the sample project in the Dataiku gallery.